ExaWorks/job-api-spec/specification.md

     and others

     - Do we want to set any goals about performance/scale?
-Presumably we want ot aim to address exascale workloads and exascale machines (thousands of nodes)
+Presumably we want to aim to address exascale workloads and exascale machines (thousands of nodes)

     - We consider allocation at the unit of a single job, no intention to